 [vc_row][vc_column][vc_column_text]There may be as many meanings to the 12 steps of recovery as there are people who work them.
 Addiction recovery will always have deeply personal meanings and implications to addicts who are able to overcome their chemical dependence on drugs or alcohol.
 Still, there are a few common threads to the 12 steps and their meaning through every addict’s experiences.

 The co-founder of Alcoholics Anonymous, Dr. Bob Smith,

 famously summarized the 12 step program into six words:

 “Trust God.
 Clean house.
 Help others.”

-More than a few alcoholics and addicts cast a wary eye at this formulation because of the Christian leanings that are implicit in the “Trust God” prescription.
-12-step recovery programs, however, are far more than religious proselytizing.
-They are more appropriately a blueprint and pathway that helps addicts turn away from the self-destructive behavior that initially fostered their addiction.
+More than a few alcoholics and addicts cast a wary eye at this formulation because of the Christian implications in the “Trust God” prescription.
+12-step recovery programs, however, are far more than assignment of religious beliefs.
+They are more appropriately a blueprint and pathway that helps alcoholics and addicts turn away from the self-destructive behavior that initially fostered their addiction.

 The 12 Steps of Recovery in Context

-Steps 4 through 11, which reflect the theme “clean house”, ask an addict to understand and acknowledge the mistakes that he has made in the course of his addiction, and, where possible, to make amends for those mistakes.
-Addicts and alcoholics will occasionally cling to the problems and mistakes that led to their addictions.
-Asking an addict to acknowledge mistakes and to get past them is an important element to helping him to achieve real sobriety.
+Steps 4 through 11, which reflect the theme “clean house”, ask an addict to understand and acknowledge the mistakes that he has made in the course of his addiction, and, where possible, make amends for those mistakes.
+Addicts and alcoholics will occasionally cling to the problems and mistakes that characterized their addictions.
+Asking an addict to acknowledge mistakes and to get past them is an important element to helping them achieve meaningful sobriety.
 Focusing on past mistakes and regretting the harm that addiction has caused to other people will trap addicts in their pasts.
-Cleaning house lets an addict focus instead on his future.
+Cleaning house lets an addict focus instead on the present and future.

 Figuring out the 12 Steps and Their Meaning for Yourself